 Both albuminuria and eGFR should be monitored annually to enable timely diagnosis of CKD, monitor progression of CKD, detect superimposed kidney diseases including AKI, assess risk of CKD complications, dose drugs appropriately, and determine whether nephrology referral is needed.
 Among people with existing kidney disease, albuminuria and eGFR may change due to progression of CKD, development of a separate superimposed cause of kidney disease, AKI, or other effects of medications, as noted above.
-Serum potassium should also be monitored in patients treated with diuretics because these medications can cause hypokalemia, which is associated with cardiovascular risk and mortality (39-41).
-For patients with eGFR <60 mL/min/1.73 m2, those receiving ACE inhibitors, ARBs, or MRAs should have serum potassium measured periodically.
-Additionally, people with this lower range of eGFR should have appropriate medication dosing verified, exposure to nephrotoxins (e.g., nonsteroidal anti-inflammatory drugs and iodinated contrast) should be minimized, and potential CKD complications should be evaluated (Table 11.1).
+Serum potassium should also be monitored in patients treated with diuretics because these medications can cause hypokalemia, which is associated with cardiovascular risk and mortality (40-42).
+Patients with eGFR <60 mL/min/1.73 m receiving ACE inhibitors, ARBs, or MRAs should have serum potassium measured periodically.
+Additionally, people with this lower range of eGFR should have their medication dosing verified, their exposure to nephrotoxins (e.g., nonsteroidal antiinflammatory drugs and iodinated contrast) should be minimized, and they should be evaluated for potential CKD complications (Table 11.1).